 Biophysicist and RNA Biologist

 I am a postdoctoral fellow at Stanford University.
 I have been in Howard Chang’s lab since 2015, where I have been developing and using genomic tools to illuminate RNA biology.
-My research focuses on understanding the impact of RNA structure and RNA subcellular localization on gene regulation, and is supported by the Beckman Foundation.
+My research focuses on investigating the impact of RNA structure and RNA subcellular localization on gene regulation.
+My postdoctoral work is supported by an NIH K99/R00 Pathway to Independence Award, an Arnold O. Beckman Postdoctoral Fellowship, and an NIH T32 Training Grant.

-I got my Ph.D. in Applied Physics from Stanford in the lab of Steven Block, where I applied single-molecule techniques to study prokaryotic and eukaryotic transcription.
+I got my PhD in Applied Physics from Stanford in the lab of Steven Block, where I applied single-molecule techniques to study eukaryotic and prokaryotic transcription.
 My graduate work was supported by an NSF graduate research fellowship.

 I graduated summa cum laude from Amherst College, with majors in physics, chemistry, and biology.
 My undergraduate thesis was in organic synthesis.